tech-advantage/edc-popover-react/README.md

 </PopoverProvider>
 ```

-Props to specify are :
+Props to specify for the `PopoverProvider` :
 | Prop | Type | Description |
 |---|---|---|
 | pluginId | `string` | The identifier of the target plugin documentation export |